Haloshs123/ses307-analysis/README.md

 pandas implimentation.py contains the functions and (when ran) a framework for testing a pipeline process.

-When running, you shouldupdate config.txt with appropriate paths and config.txt's reference in both scripts.
+When running, you should update config.txt with appropriate paths and config.txt's reference in both scripts.

 /Test Data contains the raw data from each of the example tests and the two actual drops that were performed.